JVictorV/promise-queuer/README.md

 ## Usage

 This package works with an array of objects that's consumed in a promise.
-To create a queue, you need to define one type `T` of objects in `PromiseQueuer.factory`
+To create a queue, you need to define a type `T` of objects in `PromiseQueuer.factory`

 Example:
 ```js